Illini Union Arcade / PowerZone

 Bally’s Tom Foolery: Milwaukee

 One of a handful of Bally’s Tom Foolery early arcade bar/nightclub concepts that existed briefly in the early 1980’s.
-Most were previously Barnaby’s Family Inns, until Bally Manufacturing Co. purchased the chain in 1981 and converted a number of the locations to the Tom Foolery concept.
-The arcade crash of 1982-1983, plus the mountain of debt that Bally’s was navigating at the time, put an…
+This location was previously a Barnaby’s Family Inn, until Bally Manufacturing Co. purchased the chain in 1981 and converted it into the Tom Foolery concept.
+The arcade crash of 1982-1983, plus the mountain of debt that Bally’s was navigating at the time, put an unfortunate and…

 Galloping Ghost Arcade

 Galloping Ghost is the largest arcade in the world, with over 885 games.
 It spans multiple buildings in the Chicago suburb of Brookfield.
-Owner Doc Mack opened the arcade in 2010 with 130 arcade games that were saved from the brink of destruction and restored for all to enjoy.
-Continuing to expand each year, by 2024, they have grown into the largest arcade in the world, with games coming in from…
+Owner Doc Mack opened the arcade in 2010 with 130 arcade games that were saved from the brink of destruction, restoring them for all to enjoy.
+Continuing to expand each year, by 2024, they have grown into the largest arcade in the world, with games coming in…